-Name of Organization Contact Information for Program Staff: NamePhone NumberEmail Address ased on the religious character of our organinit to the program contact identified above. • r organization, we must make reasonable ate provider to which you have no objection.
-Ty instance, an alternate provider will be avail- () Please check if you want to be referred to o another service provider.
-Please provide your name: FOR STAFF USE ONLY 1.
+Name of Organization Contact Information for Program Staff: NamePhone NumberEmail Address ased on the religious character of our organinit to the program contact identified above. • ur organization, we must make reasonable ate provider to which you have no objection.
+Ty instance, an alternate provider will be avail- ( ) Please check if you want to be referred to another service provider.
+Please provide yourname: nail): FOR STAFF USE ONLY 1.
 Date of objection// 2.
-Referral (check one): () Individual was referred to (name of alter nate provider and contact information): or list of other service providers funded by t () Individual left without a referral -summarize below what efforts you made to ching out to State agency or local or eligible
+Referral (check one): ( ) Individual was referred to (name of alte rnate provider and contact information): or list of other service providers funded by ( ) Individual left without a referral ( ) No alternate service provider is available -summarize below what efforts you made to ching out to State agency or local or eligible

-Department of Health and Human Services Division of Children and Family Services The Emergency Food Assistance Program (TEFAP) Eligibility to Take Food Home
+Department of Health and Human Services

+Division of Children and Family Services

+The Emergency Food Assistance Program

+(TEFAP) Eligibility to Take Food Home

-I, the undersigned, agree to indemnify and hold hamless this Agent and the State of Nebraska, their Departments, officers, agencies, and employees, from any and all claims, demands, damages costs, expenses, actions, and causes of action out of any act or occurrence pertaining to the issuance and acceptance of the USDA donated food items.
+I, the undersigned, agree to indemnify and hold harmless this Agent and the State of Nebraska, their Departments, officers, agencies, and employees, from any and all claims, demands, damages costs, expenses, actions, and causes of action out of any act or occurrence pertaining to the issuance and acceptance of the USDA donated food items.